BFA TOURNAMENT RULES 2024

 1. Players may step off the base when the ball crosses home plate.

 2. Stealing of any base is allowed only after the ball crosses the plate or on a passed ball.
-If a player leaves the base early, it will be a delayed dead ball and the infracting runner will returned to their base unless the infracted runner is out on the play.
-All other runners will return to their original base.
+If a player leaves the base early, it will be a delayed dead ball and the infracting runner will return to their base unless the infracted runner is out on the play and all other runners return to their original base.

 12U Majors Division: 50/70